Adityamech/TWSThreeTierAppChallenge/README.md

 ```

 ### Step 8: Run Manifests
-#### In the Manifest folder, create .yaml manifest files such as the Deployment, Service, Secret, Persistent Volume (PV), Persistent Volume Claim (PVC), and Ingress files for the Frontend, Backend, and MongoDB components.
-Apply each manifest using kubectl.
+In the Manifest folder, create .yaml manifest files such as the Deployment, Service, Secret, Persistent Volume (PV), Persistent Volume Claim (PVC), and Ingress files for the Frontend, Backend, and MongoDB components.
+Apply each manifest using kubectl:
 ``` shell
 kubectl create namespace three-tier kubectl apply -f .